TheoRepo1/portfolio/README.md

 ---------

 Development of an attrition risk detection model for the banking industry.
+Developed a comprehensive analysis and model within a Jupyter Notebook, enabling step-by-step tracking of the project's progress.
+Subsequently, created an interactive dashboard using Streamlit to visualise the results for each client.

 *Binary classification / Metric f1_score / Boosting / OOP*